LANAP™ (Laser Assisted New Attachment Procedure)

 Invented over 25 years ago, the Laser Assisted New Attachment Procedure (LANAP™) is among the newest procedures used to treat periodontal disease using the PerioLase MVP-7™ Nd:YAG laser.

-It is important to note that LANAP™ is an FDA-patented protocol, which can only be achieved using the PerioLase™ Nd:YAG laser.
-Unlike other lasers, the PerioLase™ was invented to specifically accomplish the LANAP™ protocol.
-Using digitally controlled pulse durations down to microseconds, or 10-6 seconds, the PerioLase™ delivers a precise amount of energy for treatment which Dr. Noraian records much the same way dosages of medication are recorded.
+It is important to note that LANAP™ is an FDA-patented protocol, which can only be performed using the PerioLase™ Nd:YAG laser.
+Unlike other lasers, the PerioLase™ was invented to specifically accomplish the LANAP™ procedure.
+Using digitally controlled pulse durations down to microseconds, 0.000001 seconds, the PerioLase™ delivers a precise amount of energy for treatment which Dr. Noraian records much the same way dosages of medication are recorded.
 All lasers are not created equal and their uses are limited by the medium used to create the laser energy inside of them.

 What About LANAP™?

 When you have periodontal disease, LANAP™ offers you a regenerative treatment option that is more comfortable, more cosmetic, less invasive, and less expensive with results that are comparable to guided bone regeneration or bone grafting.

 Cosmetically, this procedure is the most preserving of tissues around the teeth compared to any procedures requiring traditional flap access.
 Any treatment of periodontal disease has some effect on the inflammation caused by the disease process.
 As the inflammation resolves, there will be some shrinkage of the soft tissues, and LANAP™ keeps this change to a minimum because only the unhealthy tissue is removed.